What to Expect from Consultants

 - Students are responsible for scheduling their own appointments.

-- Students should plan ahead, and schedule their appointments early so that they can be sure to meet with a tutor.
+- Students should plan ahead, and schedule their appointments early so that they can be sure to meet with a consultant.